Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     After the management network has been reconfigured, it may take up to 10 minutes for the hardware in the new cabinets to become discovered.

-    To help troubleshoot why new hardware may be in `HTTPsGetFailed` the following script can check for some common problems against all of the RedfishEndpoints that are currently in `HTTPsGetFailed`.
+    To help troubleshoot why new hardware may be in `HTTPsGetFailed` the following script can check for some common problems against all of the Redfish Endpoints that are currently in `HTTPsGetFailed`.
 These common problems include:
        - The hostname of the BMC resolves in DNS.
        - The BMC is configured with the expected root user credentials.
 Here are some common causes of this issue:
        - Root user is not configured on the BMC.